nimishathekkarath/super_simple_stock-_python/README.md

 ## OOPS Concepts included in this project

-This project source code is sutable for forming part of the object module of production application It includes the bellow OOPS Concepts.
+This project source code is suitable for forming part of the object module of production application It includes the bellow OOPS Concepts.

 - Class : This project has Class like Trade,Stock,CommonStock,PreferredStock and GlobalBeverageCorporationExchange.
 Here Stock is an abstract class for CommonStock and PreferredStock, Stock servers as a super class for these two classes.